gabrielhrp31/discord-ui-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was developed with the rocketseat video in order to learn
+This project was developed with the rocketseat video in order to learn.

+This project has been deployed to github pages and can be viewed on http://gabrielhrp31.github.io/discord-ui-clone .

 ## Available Scripts